Potatoes are the edible, starchy tubers of Solanum tuberosum, a plant species of the nightshade family Solanaceae.

 - Eat a bowl of cooked oats daily for breakfast.

-- Include plenty fruits and vegetables into your diet.
+- Include plenty of fresh fruits and vegetables into your diet.

 This juice combo has been reported to provide relief for individuals suffering from gastritis.
 Drink once or twice a day, at least half an hour before a meal.